crlxs/homelab/picluster/README.md

 `kubectl get pods -A -o wide`

-6. Print the join comman on the master and join the nodes:
+6. Print the join command on the master and join the nodes:

 `kubeadm token create --print-join-command`

+7. List the nodes:

+`kubectl get nodes -A -o wide`

 ---